-For any claim of non-regulated load saving or strategies that lead to a difference between proposed and baseline model it is required to submit a narrative and provide ECM calculation.
+Any claim of non-regulated load saving or strategies that lead to a different between proposed and baseline model is required to submit a narrative and to provide with ECM calculation.

 ECM is allowed to create a representation of that element.
 If the methodology of approximation has not been previously published in any technical circular or FAQ, it is the responsibility of the applicant to submit a narrative explanation describing the simulation methodology and providing the calculations for the energy savings if necessary.